Professor Chris Gerrard, BA (Hons), PhD, MIFA, FSA

 Professor Christopher Gerrard has held a Chair in Archaeology since 2009 and was a Deputy Head of the Faculty of Social Sciences and Health 2008-2011.

 After studying for a joint honours degree in Archaeology and Geology Chris continued at the University of Bristol to complete his PhD in 1987 under the supervision of Professors Mick Aston and Richard Harrison.
-He was later awarded a post-doctoral grant from the Spanish government to work on medieval pottery in Spain, and subsequently joined the newly-formed Cotswold Archaeological Trust in Cirencester in 1989, going on to become the Senior Archaeological Consultant at Countryside Planning and Management.
+Subsequently he was awarded a post-doctoral grant from the Spanish government to work on medieval pottery in Spain and later joined the newly-formed Cotswold Archaeological Trust (now Cotswold Archaeology) in Cirencester in 1989, going on to become the Senior Archaeological Consultant at Countryside Planning and Management.
 He left commercial archaeology in 1992 to take up a post as lecturer at the University of Winchester (then King Alfred's College), joining the Archaeology department in Durham in 2000.
-He was Deputy Head of Department and Chair of the Department's Research Committee in the period 2005-7 before becoming a Deputy Head of the Faculty of Social Sciences and Health (for Postgraduate matters) 2008-11 and Deputy Head of Department again in 2012.
+He was Deputy Head of Department and Chair of the Department's Research Committee in the period 2005-7 before becoming a Deputy Head of the Faculty of Social Sciences and Health (for Postgraduate matters) 2008-11 and Deputy Head of Department again in 2012 and Chair of the Board of Studies 2013-2016.

-Chris has conducted fieldwork in many different parts of Britain, notably at Shapwick (Somerset) in an intensive landscape project he directed with Mick Aston, and at Clarendon (Wiltshire) where he worked with Tom Beaumont James on the medieval and later royal palace and park.
-Both these projects, funded in large part by English Heritage, benefitted greatly from the involvement of local communities and volunteers.
-He has also worked in Spain for many years and has published excavations and standing building recording on later medieval sites there.
-His particular interest is in the transition from Islamic to Christian societies and their landscapes in the north-east of Spain, including themes such as water/irrigation and qanats.
-He is currently undertaking field survey and site recording with Spanish colleagues as part of the Moncayo Archaeological Survey.
-His past experience in project management and ongoing interests in heritage and site presentation involve him in a variety of projects including the nomination for the World Heritage Site at Jarrow and Monkwearmouth and he is a trustee of the Ad Gefrin Trust (which manages the early medieval site at Yeavering in Northumberland).
-He evaluates publications for Oxford University Press, Blackwells, and many others, as well as grant applications for research councils in the UK and abroad.
+Chris has conducted fieldwork in many different parts of Britain, notably at Shapwick (Somerset) in an intensive landscape project he directed with the late Mick Aston (and for which he won the Best Archaeological Book of the Year award 2014), and at Clarendon (Wiltshire) where he worked with Tom Beaumont James on the medieval and later royal palace and park.
+Both of these projects, funded in large part by English Heritage, benefited greatly from the involvement of local communities and volunteers.
+He has also worked in NE Spain for many years and has published excavations and standing building recording on later medieval sites there, including Templar and Hospitaller complexes.
+His particular interest lies in the transition from Islamic to Christian societies and their landscapes in the north-east of Spain, including themes such as water/irrigation and qanats (he is co-PI on a Leverhulme Trust project on this topic).
+Chris is currently undertaking field survey and site recording with Spanish colleagues as part of the Moncayo Archaeological Survey and in 2013-14 excavated the abbot’s palace at Bulbuente (Zaragoza).
+His past experience in project management and ongoing interests in heritage and site presentation involves him in a wide variety of projects including as a trustee of the Ad Gefrin Trust (which manages the early medieval site at Yeavering in Northumberland).
+He has been an external examiner for undergraduate and postgraduate programmes at the universities of Leicester, Nottingham, Exeter and Bournemouth, sits on the steering group of University Archaeology UK, formerly the Standing Committee for University Professors and Heads of Archaeology, and was a co-author of the 2015 revisions to the HEFCE Archaeology benchmarking statement.
+He also evaluates publications for Oxford University Press, Blackwells, and many others, as well as reviewing grant applications for research councils in the UK and abroad.

 - Archaeological resource management